emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm currently a third-year undergraduate at the University of Chicago studying computational and applied mathematics, data science, and statistics.
-I am also plan on pursuing the four-year joint master's program (Bx/MS) in computer science.
+I am also planning on pursuing the four-year joint master's program (Bx/MS) in computer science.
 I’m involved with various quantitative finance and data science groups on campus.
 I have professional interests in trading, quantitative research, and data science.

 Feel free to reach out!